 General Strike

-Strikes and boycotts are effective when they have sufficient participation.
-A general strike is a tall order in a country as big as ours, but we’re building our skills, communication and understanding with more targeted actions.
+Strikes and boycotts are effective when they have sufficient organization and support.
+We’re building our skills, communication and understanding with more targeted actions.

 How to do it: